joseph-wortmann/curriculum_vitae/HYBRID.md

 - Oversaw operations for cloud-based patient engagement and integration products.
 - Partnered with engineering and product teams to deliver reliable, scalable services.
 - Balanced operational stability with the need for rapid feature delivery and evolution.
+- Created, designed and operated YourCareLink, a managed interfacing service and early healthcare integration platform.
+- Took three failing service business units and turned them into a profitable division within two years.

 ---